KRoverSystems/KRover/oasis/kernel/README.md

 # OASIS kernel
 This is the modified Linux kernel.
+The key modifications are available in KVM: arch/x86/kvm/vmx/ and virt/kvm/